ondra-vaic/Steering-AI-Documentation/docs/4_documentation-core/11_attributes.md

 ## OutDataAttribute

-This is to be used on all behavior job wrappers and the combiner.
+This attribute should mark all [behavior](/docs/category/behaviors) job wrappers and the [combiner](/docs/documentation-core/combiner).
 For behaviors, it declares type of data structure the behavior allocates and writes results to.
 In case of the combiner, it declares which type(s) of data structure(s) returned from the behavior job wrappers it can accept.
-After selecting a combiner in the editor, all dropdowns are refreshed to only offer behaviors whose output result type is compatible with the combiner.
+After selecting a combiner in the [editor](/docs/documentation-core/editor), all dropdowns are refreshed to only offer behaviors whose output result type is compatible with the combiner.

 ```csharp title="MultiHomingJobWrapper.cs"
 // highlight-next-line